peteroupc/peteroupc.github.io/random.md

 - **State length.**  The maximum size of the seed a PRNG can take to initialize its state without shortening or compressing that seed.
 - **Information security.** Defined in ISO/IEC 27000.
 - **MUST, SHOULD, SHOULD NOT, MAY, RECOMMENDED, NOT RECOMMENDED.**  As defined in RFC 2119 and RFC 8174.

-<a id=Motivation></a>
-## Motivation

-For most appliations, it's not enough for random numbers to merely "look random".
-But unfortunately, most popular programming languages today&mdash;

-- specify few and weak requirements on their built-in RNGs (such as [**C's `rand`**](http://en.cppreference.com/w/cpp/numeric/random/rand)),
-- specify a relatively weak general-purpose RNG (such as Java's `java.math.Random`),
-- implement RNGs by default that leave something to be desired (such as Mersenne Twister),
-- seed RNGs with a timestamp by default (such as the [**.NET Framework implementation of `System.Random`**](https://docs.microsoft.com/dotnet/api/system.random)), and/or
-- use fixed seeds by default in their RNGs (as is the case in [**MATLAB**](https://www.mathworks.com/help/matlab/examples/controlling-random-number-generation.html) and C; see also the question titled "Matlab rand and c++ rand()" on _Stack Overflow_),

-so that as a result, many applications use RNGs, especially built-in RNGs, that have little assurance of high quality or security.
-That is why this document includes a more rigorous definition of RNGs, and also suggests [**existing RNGs**](#Existing_RNG_APIs_in_Programming_Languages) an application could consider using.

 <a id=Cryptographic_RNGs></a>
 ## Cryptographic RNGs